pepkit/looper/docs/running-on-a-cluster.md

 # How to submit looper jobs to a cluster

-By default, `looper` will build a shell script for each sample and then run each sample serially on the local computer.
-This is convenient for simple cases, because it doesn't require any extra configuration.
-When it comes time to scale up, no problem!
-This is where `looper` really excels, in large projects that require submitting these jobs to a cluster resource manager (like SLURM, SGE, LFS, etc.).
-Starting with version `0.11` (released in 2019), `looper` uses [divvy](http://code.databio.org/divvy) to manage computing resource configuration so that projects and pipelines can easily travel among environments.
+By default, `looper` will build a shell script for each sample and then it sequentially on the local computer.
+This is convenient for simple cases, but when it comes time to scale up, this is where `looper` really excels, in large projects that require submitting these jobs to a cluster resource manager (like SLURM, SGE, LFS, etc.).
+Looper uses [divvy](http://code.databio.org/divvy) to manage computing configuration so projects and pipelines can easily travel among environments.

 `Divvy` uses a template system to build scripts for each job.
-To start, `divvy` includes a few built-in templates so you can run basic jobs without messing with anything, but the template system provides ultimate flexibility to customize your job scripts however you wish.
-This template system enables looper to run jobs on any cluster resource manager, by simply setting up a template that fits a particular cluster manager.
+This enables looper to run jobs on any cluster resource manager by simply setting up a template that fits it.

 ## Overview and basic example of cluster computing

-In a nutshell, to configure `looper` to use cluster computing, all you have to do is provide some information about your cluster setup.
+To configure `looper` for cluster computing, you must provide information about your cluster setup.
 You create a `divvy` computing configuration file (`compute_config.yaml`) and point an environment variable (`DIVCFG`) to this file, and that's it!
 You then have access to any configured computing packages by using `looper --package PACKAGE`, where `PACKAGE` can be any computing system you configure.

 For example, here's a `compute_config.yaml` file that works with a SLURM environment:
 ```yaml